 In other words, you can be “disabled” for financial/insurance purposes and be non-disabled for legal purposes.
 However, almost anyone who is disabled for legal purposes would also be considered disabled for financial purposes.

-Either way, it would be important to look for an ideal long-term disability insurance and to work together with your financial advisor, to make sure you and your family are fully protected.
+Either way, it would be important to look for an ideal long-term disability insurance (similar to the key man disability policy, for instance) and to work together with your financial advisor, to make sure you and your family are fully protected.

 Take these actions on your own: